… or just another story about mature hardware 😉

-Next step was to about soldering all signal wires.
+The next step was to solder all signal wires.

-Outcome of above work can be seen below.
-I was more than happy with results.
+The outcome of the above work can be seen below.
+I was more than happy with the results.

-Next thing on a list was to clean up a motherboard and sort out any issues with it.
+The next thing on my list was to clean up a motherboard and sort out any issues with it.

-Here are some pics before I've put my hands on it.
+Here are some pics before I put my hands on it.
 There were quite a few unusual mods.

-There was only one last piece of the whole puzzle left - fixing a brooming audio.
-This problem and fix for it is described on many forums and websites so I won't go into details about it here.
-Instead, I'll put some pics and a comparison video.
+There was only one last piece of the whole puzzle left – fixing brooming audio.
+This problem and the fix for it are described on many forums and websites so I won’t go into details about it here.
+Instead, I’ll put some pics and a comparison video.

-Pics were shot right after soldering and I forgot to take photos of it after cleaning it so flux, my marking points, and other residue is present on these pics.
+Pics were shot right after soldering and I forgot to take photos of it after cleaning it so flux, my marking points, and other residue are present on these pics.